bhagyaspire/cloudhealth-tools/README.md

 ### perspective.py

 Utility to create, update and delete perspectives.
-Currently only supports creating and updating "simple perspectives".
+Currently only supports creating and updating "simple perspectives" that include AWS Assets (both Asset and EmrCluster Asset Types).
 In this case a simple perspective is where all groups are based off a the same tag value.

 Groups are created based off a list of values stored in a text file.
 One group name per line.
 Group names are case sensitive.